SoftUni-Internal/interactive-content/EN/02-More-OOP-Concepts/02-Enumerations.md

 # Enumerations

-**Enumeration** rsepresent a numeric value from a fixed set as a text
+**Enumeration** represent a numeric value from a fixed set as a text

 We can use them to pass **arguments** to **methods** without making code confusing